ka-zuumi/vesicle-HMM-analysis/docs/index.rst

 Where to start?
 ---------------

-- Prepare the simulation as either a .pdb file or .gro/.trr file
+Prepare the simulation as either a .pdb file or .gro/.trr file

-  :doc:`DataPreparation`
+- :doc:`DataPreparation`

+Download the code and required software

-  :doc:`Installation`
+- :doc:`Installation`

+Analyze the simulation

+- :doc:`Visualization`

 Contents
 --------